Atalasoft/web-document-viewer/README.md

 # web-document-viewer
-Atalasoft web document viewer repository is for distribution on bower.
+Atalasoft Web Document Viewer repository is for distribution on bower.

 ### Installation
 You can install this package locally either with bower.